EU plan for life without Russian gas a priority as leaders meet | Headlines

 EU plan for life without Russian gas a priority as leaders meet

-Italian newspapers reported on Friday that Rome had called for EU leaders to reconvene for an exceptional mid-July meeting to discuss a possible price cap on Russian gas for which Italian Prime Minister Mario Draghi has been pushing.
-According to Friday's draft, leaders will call on the EU's executive to come up with energy supply solutions in response to Moscow's "weaponisation" of gas imports.
+The EU relied on Russia for as much as 40% of its gas needs before the war - rising to 55% for Germany - leaving a huge gap to fill in an already tight global gas market.
+'WEAPONISATION OF GAS' According to a draft statement seen by Reuters, EU leaders will say that "in the face of the weaponization of gas by Russia", the European Commission should find ways to secure "supply at affordable prices".
+EU countries have already poured billions of euros into tax cuts and subsidies to combat surging energy prices.

-EU leaders will on Friday discuss how the bloc would cope without Russian gas and are expected to accuse Moscow of "weaponizing" energy via a supply squeeze that Germany warned could partially shut down its industry this winter.
-A day after celebrations over setting Kyiv on the road to membership of the bloc, Friday's summit in Brussels is set to be a sober reflection on the economic impact of Russia's invasion of Ukraine.
+EU leaders will on Friday discuss how to respond to soaring energy prices and the threat of a total cut-off of Russian gas, accusing Moscow of "weaponizing" energy via a supply squeeze that Germany warned could partly shut down its industry this winter.
+A day after celebrations over setting Kyiv on the road to membership of the bloc, Friday's summit in Brussels was set to be a sober reflection on the economic impact of Russia's invasion of Ukraine.

-Leaders of the 27 European Union nations will, according to a draft summit statement seen by Reuters, place the blame for soaring inflation and sagging global growth on the war that began exactly four months ago.
-Following unprecedented Western sanctions imposed over the invasion, a dozen European countries have so far been thumped by cuts in gas flows from Russia, triggering a frantic search for alternative supplies across the bloc.
+Leaders of the 27 European Union nations will, according to a draft summit statement seen by Reuters, place the blame for a huge spike in prices and sagging global growth on the war that began exactly four months ago.
+Following unprecedented Western sanctions imposed over the invasion, a dozen European countries have so far been thumped by cuts in gas flows from Russia.

 "It is only a matter of time before the Russians close down all gas shipments," said one EU official ahead of Friday's talks.
 German Economy Minister Robert Habeck warned his country was heading for a gas shortage if Russian supplies remained as low as currently, and some industries would have to be shut down come the winter.